-- (1) An investment fund may make or hold an investment in the security of an issuer related to it, its manager, or an entity related to the manager, if - (a) at the time that the investment is made, - (i) the independent review committee has approved the investment under subsection 5.2(2); and - (ii) the purchase is made on an exchange on which the securities of the issuer are listed and traded: and - (b) no later than the time the investment fund files its annual financial statements, the manager of the investment fund files with the securities regulatory authority or regulator the particulars of the investment.
+- (1) An investment fund may make or hold an investment in the security of an issuer related to it, its manager, or an entity related to the manager, if - (a) at the time that the investment is made, - (i) the independent review committee has approved the investment under subsection 5.2(2); and - (ii) the purchase is made on an exchange on which the securities of the issuer are listed and traded; and

-- (2) The mutual fund conflict of interest investment restrictions do not apply to a mutual fund with respect to an investment referred to in subsection (1) if the investment is made in accordance with that subsection. - (3) In subsection (2), "mutual fund conflict of interest investment restrictions" has the meaning ascribed to that term in National Instrument 81-102 Mutual Funds. - (4) In Quebec, Section 236 of the Securities Regulation does not apply to a portfolio adviser or registered person acting under a management contract with respect to an investment referred to in subsection (1) on behalf of an investment fund, if the investment is made in accordance with that subsection.
+- (b) no later than the time the investment fund files its annual financial statements, the manager of the investment fund files with the securities regulatory authority or regulator the particulars of the investment. - (2) The investment fund conflict of interest investment restrictions do not apply to an investment fund with respect to an investment referred to in subsection (1) if the investment is made in accordance with that subsection. - (3) In subsection (2), "investment fund conflict of interest investment restrictions" has the meaning ascribed to that term in National Instrument 81-102 Investment Funds.

-- 1. This section is intended to relieve investment funds in Quebec, and mutual funds elsewhere in Canada, from the prohibitions in the securities legislation of each securities regulatory authority that preclude investments in securities of related issuers. - This section sets out the minimum conditions for purchases to proceed without regulatory exemptive relief.
-An IRC may consider including in any approval any terms or conditions in prior exemptive relief orders, waivers or approvals obtained from the securities regulatory authorities.

-The CSA expect that the IRC may give its approval in the form of a standing instruction as described in section 5.4 to allow the manager greater flexibility in its decisions.

-- 3. This section contemplates that the manager will comply with the applicable reporting requirements under securities legislation for each purchase.
+- 1. This section is intended to relieve investment funds in Quebec, and mutual funds elsewhere in Canada, from the prohibitions in the securities legislation of each securities regulatory authority that preclude investments in securities of related issuers. - 2.
+This section sets out the minimum conditions for purchases to proceed without regulatory exemptive relief.
+An IRC may consider including in any approval any terms or conditions in prior exemptive relief orders, waivers or approvals obtained from the securities regulatory authorities. - The CSA expect that the IRC may give its approval in the form of a standing instruction as described in section 5.4 to allow the manager greater flexibility in its decisions. - 3.
+This section contemplates that the manager will comply with the applicable reporting requirements under securities legislation for each purchase.
 The filing referred to in paragraph (1)(b) should be filed on the SEDAR group profile number of the investment fund, as a continuous disclosure document. - 4.
 If an IRC gives its approval for the investment fund to purchase securities of an issuer described in this section, and then subsequently withdraws its approval for additional purchases, the CSA will not consider the continued holding of the securities to be subject to subsection 1.2(b) of the Instrument.
 However, we will expect the manager to consider whether continuing to hold those securities is a conflict of interest matter that subsection 1.2(a) of the Instrument would require the manager to refer to the IRC.